Psychology in the Real World

 - Conclusions and Claims

-- Evaluating Claims
+- Research Spotlight: Analyzing and Evaluating Claims (Part 2)

 - Psychology’s Ethics